JacintaAshishie/LITA_Capstone_SalesData_Project/README.md

 # Sales_Performance_Analysis

 ## Project Overview
-This project aims to analyze sales data to identify trends, patterns, and insights for business decision-making focusing on data cleaning, analysis, and visualization to extract valuable insights.
+This project aims at conducting a comprehensive analysis of a retail store sales data from 2023 to 2024 to assess product performance and identify top-selling items, compare monthly sales trends across regions, and uncover customer preferences and regional patterns.
+This analysis provides actionable insights to inform data-driving decisions, optimize product offerings, and enhance customer retention strategies.
+In doing this, we will be focusing on data cleaning, ansalysis and visualization using Excel, SQL, and Power BI respectively.

 ## Project Scope: